Agency clears way for Oakland Athletics $12B ballpark plan – KION546

 Associated Press

-The San Francisco Bay Conservation and Development Commission voted 23 to 2 to reclassify a 56-acre terminal at the Port of Oakland as a mixed-use area where a new ballpark could be built.
+The San Francisco Bay Conservation and Development Commission voted 23-2 to reclassify a 56-acre terminal at the Port of Oakland as a mixed-use area where a new ballpark could be built.
 The vote is the first in a series of legal hurdles the team would have to overcome before it gets permission to break ground for the project.

 Last year, the Oakland City Council approved preliminary terms for the project but A’s President Dave Kaval said the financial terms didn’t work for the team.
 Kaval said the team was proceeding with “parallel paths,” planning new ballparks in Oakland and Las Vegas.